datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ## Matplotlib plot library

-[Matplotlib](http://matplotlib.org/) is a Python package used widely throughout the scientific Python community to produce high quality 2D publication graphics.
-It transparently supports a wide range of output formats including PNG (and other raster formats), PostScript/EPS, PDF and SVG.
-A great resource for help creating and styling your figures is the matplotlib gallery
+[Matplotlib](http://matplotlib.org/) is a Python package used widely throughout the scientific Python community to produce high quality and publication-ready graphics.
+It supports a wide range of output formats including PNG (and other raster formats), PostScript/EPS, PDF and SVG.
-(http://matplotlib.org/gallery.html), which includes plots in many different styles and the source code that creates them.

 At the same time, matplotlib is the actual engine behind the plotting capabilities of both the Pandas as well as the plotnine package.
-So, if you you call the `.plot` functionality of Pandas, as we did in the previous episodes, you actually use the matplotlib package:
+So, if you you call the `.plot` functionality of Pandas, as we did in the previous episodes, you actually used the matplotlib package:

 ~~~
     import pandas as pd